dinah-j/dinah-j/README.md

 ### Hi there 👋

-I'm a senior computer science major at Georgia State University and a full-time employee at Coyote Logistics.
+My name is Dinah (dye-nah) and I'm a senior computer science major at Georgia State University.
+I also work full-time at Coyote Logistics in Atlanta.

 🔭 Currently working on creating a programming language called Liyah
 🌱 Learning data science, AI, programming language concepts, and software engineering principles